DonovanZhu/SoftRobot_Flexipod/Flexipod_CANbus_Control/README.md

 `#include <FlexCAN_T4.h>`

-To use MPU9250 library, downloading MPU9250.h and MPU9250.cpp from the [repository](https://github.com/bolderflight/MPU9250) and saving that into your teensyduino project folder, or downloading the folder Teensy
+To use MPU9250 library, downloading MPU9250.h and MPU9250.cpp from the [repository](https://github.com/bolderflight/MPU9250) and saving that into your teensyduino project folder, or downloading the folder `Teensy` here.
+Then including the hearder:

+`#include "MPU9250.h`